Roche/heerkat/README.md

 </description>
 </property>
 ```
-- Go into hdfs configuation and edit "Cluster-wide Advanced Configuration Snippet (Safety Valve) for core-site.xml".
+- Go into HDFS configuation and edit "Cluster-wide Advanced Configuration Snippet (Safety Valve) for core-site.xml".
 For Cloudera Quickstart pase in:

 ```
 <property>